Dr00gy/ZPG-refactored/README.md

 # Run the project
-`cmake .`
+`cmake .` \
-`make`
+`make` \
+\
 And run the generated file.

-# Important
+## Important
-Uses the single file stb_image lib and also an old version of SOIL that I had sitting in my PC for a while now, which is now only downloadable from archives.
+Uses the single file stb_image lib and also an old version of SOIL that I had sitting in my PC for a while now, which is now only downloadable from archives (I do not have the enegry to look at the difference between them honestly).